HPC & BIOCOMPUTE LAB · KODA創研 · TOKYO

-Biological-compute platforms, organoid arrays, and neuromorphic chips are moving from research into programmable infrastructure.
-What remains open is the software layer around them: memory persistence, task-state recovery, auditability, closed-loop scheduling, and substrate abstraction.
+Organoid arrays and neuromorphic chips are moving from research into programmable infrastructure.
+What stays open is the software around them — memory, recovery, audit, scheduling.
+KoLo is that layer, and this lab is where we prove it.

 Continuity benchmarks

-Measurable persistence, recovery, memory, and role continuity across substrate changes.
-68:1 autonomic-to- cognitive runtime ratio as the first KoLo reference benchmark.
+Measurable persistence, recovery, and role continuity across substrate changes.
+That over 99% of the operational body runs without model cognition is the first KoLo reference benchmark.

 HPC simulation

-Large-scale agent mesh, substrate-switching tests, and stress experiments at lab scale.
-Reproducible runs across LLM providers, edge devices, and simulated biological substrates.
+Large-scale agent mesh and substrate-switching stress tests — reproducible across LLM providers, edge devices, and simulated biological substrates.

 Biological-compute middleware

-Memory, orchestration, logs, and APIs designed to wrap future neural substrates.
-The boring infrastructure that lets biological compute become programmable, observable, and recoverable.
+Memory, orchestration, logs, and APIs built to wrap future neural substrates — making biological compute programmable, observable, and recoverable.

 Future partner experiments